kujenga/website/content/blog/goml-mlp.md

 Now that we have our dataset ready, we can start architecting our network.
-The following diagram depicts about what our network will look like conceptually, and is based on the network architectures documented on the MNIST page [^mnistArchive], one of which is `2-layer NN, 300 hidden units, mean square error`, which we will replicate here, though modifications of this architecture with a different number of layers, layer sizes, etc. still do perform well!
+The following diagram depicts about what our network will look like conceptually, and is based on the network architectures documented on the MNIST page which compiles past results, maintained by Yann LeCun[^mnistArchive].

+One of these architectures is `2-layer NN, 300 hidden units, mean square error`, which we will replicate here, though modifications of this architecture with a different number of layers, layer sizes, etc. still can perform well!

 {{< img file="36-mnist-architecture.png" alt="MNIST Network Architecture" loc=center width=70% >}}